benkulcsar/reddit-metrics/README.md

 ### Re-running / Backfilling

-Both the transform and the load lambdas can be triggered with a custom test event specifying a list of objects that enables re-running / backfilling.
+Both the transform and load Lambdas can be triggered using a custom test event that specifies a list of objects.
+This enables re-running or backfilling functionality.

 Format of the event:
 ```json
 {